robcthegeek/TomatoTimer/ReadMe.markdown

 ## ToDo

-- Migrate ReadMe.txt to Wiki on GitHub
+### Migrate ReadMe.txt to Wiki on GitHub

 - Create Release Notes Page
 - Create Requirements Page
 - Create Overview Page

+### Re-Implement the Async Method Manager

+- Design
+	- Completely De-Couple the "Method Runner" from the Rest of the Application.
+	- Write as Simple Single-Threaded to "Get Running"
+	- Spike using the .NET Parallel bits, will they work?
+	- What About Plugin *Types* (e.g. Background, Windowed?)
+- Re-Build Tests from Ground Up